shru2811/shru2811/README.md

-🧱Data Structures and Algorithms: Currently honing my skills in DSA using Java 🏫Technological Exploration: Deep diving into web and big data technologies, constantly seeking to expand my knowledge horizon 👩‍💻DevOps Technologies: Version Control ,Linux & Terminal Commands,Computer Networking, YAML, Docker & Kubernetes, etc
+🧱Data Structures and Algorithms: Currently honing my skills in DSA using Java 🏫Technological Exploration: Deep diving into web and big data technologies, constantly seeking to expand my knowledge horizon 👩‍💻DevOps Technologies: Version Control ,Linux & Terminal Commands,Computer Networking, YAML, Docker & Kubernetes, etc 📑Big Data Frameworks: Hadoop, Apache spark, Apache sqoop, HDFS, Elastic Search, Luceene

 # My Projects & Experience
-I have worked on various projects like real time chat application, Flashcard Application, slack message app bot etc. Recently worked with a startup in creating their portfolio website, which is now live on internet worldwide. checkout the repository where you get the link to the website as well.
+I have worked on various projects like real time chat application, Flashcard Application, slack message app bot & Academic Monitoring and Speciallization Recommendation System etc. Recently worked with a startup in creating their portfolio website, which is now live on internet worldwide. checkout the repository where you get the link to the website as well.

 # What Drives Me
 I have an insatiable curiosity and a relentless drive to uncover the logic behind how things work.
 This curiosity fuels my passion for software engineering and motivates me to delve deeper into the realm of technology.